Inclined 3D Mixer with Pitched-Blade Turbine Impeller Using Composite Sharp-Immersed Boundary#

 end

-The only noticeable differences are that the initial refinement and the refinement zone are adjusted respectively to 6 and 0 to 1.25 reference length.
+Note that orientation and omega result from the symbolic calculations accomplished using Python.
+Other differences are that the initial refinement and the refinement zone are adjusted respectively to 6 and 0 to 1.25 reference length.
 These values are chosen to guarantee that the refinement zone is big enough to cover the motion of the impeller and avoid interaction of the hanging nodes with the sharp immersed boundary constraints.

 Results#